dojo/docs/dojox/analytics.rst

 consoleMessages
 ===============
  * consoleLogFuncs - array of console functions you want to be logged to the server.
 Defaults to ["error", "warn", "info", "rlog"].
 Note that you can place arbitrary names in this list, and if that function doesn't exist it will become available to your console object.
-For exmaple, console.rlog("foo") will be sent to the server in this case.
+For example, console.rlog("foo") will be sent to the server in this case.

 idle
 =====